Kankeu/denspa/README.md

 ## Installation

-To get started, clone this repository and install the dependencies:
+To get started, clone this repository and install the dependencies or use pip:
 ```bash
 pip install DenSpa
 ```